apike/allenpike.com/_posts/2025-02-28-javascript-fatigue-ssr.md

 *Thanks to [Jenn Cooper](https://www.linkedin.com/in/jncoops/) and [Brian Leroux](https://brianleroux@indieweb.social/@brianleroux) on their feedback on this post.*

-—
+—--

 [^client]: As somebody who loves polish and delight I'm very keyed in to this, but sometimes people ask, "What do you even need client-side rendering for nowadays?"
-I think it matters most for products where folks are actively getting work done, where you want things like optimistic updates, offline mode, rapid workflows, realtime collaboration, and lovely little animations that your warm your users' hearts.
+I think it matters most for products where folks are actively getting work done, where you want things like optimistic updates, offline mode, rapid workflows, realtime collaboration, and lovely little animations that warm your users' hearts.

 [^1]: Just two recent examples: Remix started with its own server component model, but React later shipped React Server Components which has [changed a lot about the evolution path for React Router Framework](https://remix.run/blog/incremental-path-to-react-19).
 And Next.js 15 was built assuming React 19 would ship much earlier than it did, which led to [Next.js 15 depending on a pre-release React 19](https://www.reddit.com/r/nextjs/comments/1ge5ry8/vercel_pushing_react_19_rc_with_nextjs_15_a/), which just today I heard brought one Next developer to tears.
 Not controlling your most important dependency is hard!